President of France: Succession and incapacity

 Upon the death in office, removal, or resignation of the president, the Senate's president takes over as acting president.
 Alain Poher is the only person to have served in this temporary position, and has done so twice: the first time in 1969 after Charles de Gaulle's resignation and a second time in 1974 after Georges Pompidou's death while in office.
-In this situation, the president of the Senate becomes Acting President of the Republic; they do not become the new president of the Republic as elected and therefore do not have to resign from their position as President of the Senate.
+In this situation, the president of the Senate does not have to resign from their position while acting as president.

 The first round of a new presidential election must be organized no sooner than twenty days and no later than thirty-five days following the vacancy of the presidency.
 Fifteen days can separate the first and second rounds of a presidential election; this means that the president of the Senate can only act as President of the Republic for a maximum period of fifty days.

 During this interim period, acting presidents are not allowed to dismiss the national assembly, nor are they allowed to call for a referendum or initiate any constitutional changes.
 If there is no president of the Senate, the powers of the president of the republic are exercised by the Gouvernement, meaning the Cabinet.
 This has been interpreted by some constitutional academics as meaning first the prime minister and, if they are themselves not able to act, the members of the cabinet in the order of the list of the decree that nominated them.
 This is in fact unlikely to happen, because if the president of the Senate is not able to act, the Senate will normally name a new president of the Senate, who will act as President of the Republic.

 During the Third French Republic the president of the Council of Ministers acted as president whenever the office was vacant.
 According to article 7 of the Constitution, if the presidency becomes vacant for any reason, or if the president becomes incapacitated, upon the request of the Gouvernement, the Constitutional Council may rule, by a majority vote, that the presidency is to be temporarily assumed by the president of the Senate.
 If the Council rules that the incapacity is permanent, the same procedure as for the resignation is applied, as described above.
 If the president cannot attend meetings, including meetings of the Council of Ministers, they can ask the prime minister to attend in their stead (Constitution, article 21).
 This clause has been applied by presidents travelling abroad, ill, or undergoing surgery.
 During the Second French Republic, there was a vice president.
 The only person to ever hold the position was Henri Georges Boulay de la Meurthe.